odojs/odo/README.md

         # I can register express routes here
 ```

 Frontend plugins are registered by backend code in the 'web' context.
-They have the ability to register themselves against several hooks, most importantly as single page application routes through durandal.
+They have the ability to bind themselves to several hooks, most importantly as single page application routes through durandal.

 ---

 # Backend infrastructure
 ## [Requirejs](http://requirejs.org/)
-All of odo uses require.js to pull together plugins and components.
+All of odo uses requirejs to pull together plugins and components.
 In the backend node.js's require function is passed into require to include npm modules.

 ```coffee
 requirejs = require 'requirejs'